rentpath/blog/articles/clojure_elixir_mstalker/article.md

 def add(%{} = a, %{} = b), do: Map.merge(a, b)
 ```

-That first line uses a guard clause, which tells Elixir to execute it only if both arguments are lists.
+That first line uses a guard clause, which tells Elixir to execute this version of the function only if both arguments are lists.
 The second line matches the arguments against a map pattern.

 Like Clojure, Elixir exposes the AST.
 However, the connection between the shape of your code and the AST is not as obvious as it is in Clojure: